koenrane/KR-new-site/content/elk-proposal-thinking-via-a-human-imitator.md

 # Conclusion

 I feel excited about this proposal.
 It seems to at least defeat the naive human simulator in an interesting way, but e.g. Evan’s counterexample shows that it still fails in the worst case.
 That is, there are many ways to extract useful compute from the human net, and we already know of one which is not direct translation.
 I probably need a significantly better design to exclude all of the ways which are not direct translation—if that’s even possible at all.
-I think it’s very probable (90%) that a simple counterexample-free design simply doesn’t exist.
+I think it’s likely (90%) that a simple counterexample-free design simply doesn’t exist.

 I wonder whether there are basic design improvements which cleanly resolve many of the remaining issues.